jasonmayes/VectorSearch.js/README.md

 ## Show me a demo that works already

 Sure [check out my Codepen demo here](https://codepen.io/jasonmayes/pen/JoKMBmq)!

+## Performance

+I tried to make this as fast as I could.
+I have tested with 100K vectors on my very old NVIDIA 1070 GPU and it can search those in tens of miliseconds.
+Currently it is designed to preload the IndexDB vector DB I wrote into GPU memory to perform as fast as possible when calculating cosine similarity for your target text across all stored vectors.
+So that means it currently takes the same time roughly for 100K vectors vs 1K vectors.
+I have not yet found the upper bound but there is obviously a limit here depending on your GPU VRAM size etc. I will later need to refactor to load in chunks to avoid any issues for larger vector stores on client side.

 ## Building and serving yourself